 While we could write a dissertation on each of the issues voted on above, we also realized that the breakout group discussions revealed some deeper, underlying common themes that are intertwined across all of the concerns:

-- Defining solutions from the company vs the individual: As many of these concerns are felt at an individual level, and everyone is working from their individual location, when does a company become responsible for providing resources to help?
+As many of these concerns are felt at an individual level, and everyone is working from their individual location, when does a company become responsible for providing resources to help?
 Should each worker find the guide to build their own ergonomic remote office?
 Or should the company provide a rubric?
 Should each individual worker seek mental health therapy or should the company be proactive in making those services accessible to all employees?
-One trend that we’re noticing is that remote companies who provide health services (mental health consultation/apps, ergonomic evaluations, etc.) as a benefit to employees, set themselves ahead of the pack in growing their remote workforce.
+One trend that we’re noticing is that remote companies who provide health services (mental health consultation/apps, mental health questionnaires, ergonomic evaluations, etc.) as a benefit to employees, set themselves ahead of the pack in growing their remote workforce.
 Besides that—depending on your benefits provider, there may be significant financial incentives to make sure your workforce has access to and completes training on these topics.

 All of these themes lead to the conclusion that these health, safety and wellness concerns are intertwined and complex.
 That means that solutions to overcome these challenges are just as intertwined and complex.
 Each solution can’t live in a vacuum.